Economics (ECO)

 ECO 325.
 Econometrics.
 3 Credit Hours.

-This course addresses the quantitative analysis of relationship implied by economic theory.
-Using appropriate data and estimation methods, students learn how to estimate the magnitudes of economic relationships and statistically verify or refute hypotheses related to them. in the context of single-equation models, students learn to manipulate economic data; identify and apply appropriate estimation techniques; and present, interpret, and evaluate empirical results.
+Econometrics is an introduction to the branch of economics that addresses the quantitative analysis of economic behavior.
+Econometrics provides a methodology for empirically examining the relationships among economic variables implied by economic theory.
+It allows a researcher to estimate the magnitudes of these relationships and to statistically verify or refute hypothesized relationships.
+In the context of single-equation models students learn to manipulate economic data; identify and apply appropriate estimation techniques; and present, interpret, and evaluate empirical results.
 Also, students develop basic proficiency in using statistical software.
-Some background in algebra and basic calculus is helpful, but not requires. prerequisites: STA 201 and STA 202, MTH 110 and MTH 112, MTH 111 & MTH 112, or equivalent; and ECO 113 and ECO 114 or equivalent.

 ECO 335.
 Economics of Poverty.
 3 Credit Hours.